queenkjuul/spotify97/README.md

 This app DOES NOT stream any audio!
 This is only a UI you can use to remote control your other Spotify instances and Spotify Connect devices.

 However, you could run this alongside [spotifyd](https://github.com/Spotifyd/spotifyd) on a Pi or similar and hook up its line out to your Sound Blaster's Line In and have an all in one retro Spotify solution.
+In theory the frontends could implement Windows Media Player or QuickTime player component to render an audio stream without much effort.

 ## How